 - legal proceedings and legal advice

-- supporting and managing staff, for instance, recruitment, provision of HR, payroll and occupational health services
+- supporting and managing staff, for instance, recruitment, provision of HR, payroll, pension, staff benefits and occupational health services

 - health and safety